Analysis | The ironic effort to wave away climate change in favor of ‘clean air’

 This conflation of “climate” and “clean air” comes at a fitting moment.

 As climate change became a focus of political attention, the state of Massachusetts (along with some others) sued the Environmental Protection Agency, alleging that its failure to regulate greenhouse gases was damaging the state.
 In 2007, the Supreme Court ruled that the EPA could regulate greenhouse gases using the existing authority of the Clean Air Act.
-That legislation is the primary reason that our air actually got cleaner; it allowed the government to stop rampant air pollution (in part because air crosses state lines, giving the federal government authority).
+That legislation is the primary reason that our air got cleaner; it allowed the government to stop rampant air pollution (in part because air crosses state lines, giving the federal government authority).
 The decision was a key moment in the effort to constrain greenhouse gas emissions and allowed the administration of Barack Obama to propose policies that would scale back carbon-dioxide pollution.

 But less than a decade later, Michigan (and some others) sued the agency, arguing that it couldn’t impose new regulations without considering economic costs.
 The Supreme Court agreed.

-This week, the court heard oral arguments in a lawsuit brought against the agency by Manchin’s home state of West Virginia (and some others), challenging the EPA’s authority to regulate greenhouse gas emissions under the auspices of the Clean Air Act at all.
+This week, the court heard oral arguments in a lawsuit brought against the agency by Manchin’s home state of West Virginia (and some others), challenging the EPA’s authority to regulate greenhouse gas emissions under the auspices of the Clean Air Act.
 As you might expect, the now heavily conservative court expressed sympathy to West Virginia’s argument.

 In other words, Trump and Manchin are trying to suggest that addressing climate change is just about addressing air quality — as the effort to combat climate change using air quality legislation is under threat in the Supreme Court.

 Both men did mention the central argument offered against strictly limiting emissions: that it would impose costs on some businesses, including ones in the coal industry.
 For years, environmentalists have pointed out that the costs of these emissions are borne either by the emitter or the public in the form of exacerbated climate effects — that in other words, polluters are just outsourcing the cost of the pollution.
-But since the cost of capturing or preventing pollution is immediate and measurable and the costs of climate change less immediate and less concrete, the business interests have often carried the day.
+But because the cost of capturing or preventing pollution is immediate and measurable and the costs of climate change less immediate and less concrete, the business interests have often carried the day.
 So Trump and Manchin suggest that we don’t need to worry any more about the climate than we do that the air is clean, given that we don’t want to impose costs on businesses that contribute to greenhouse gas emissions.

 Climate change is not clean air.
 But even as Trump and Manchin pretend that cleaning up the air is as much as we need to do to address climate change, the government is close to losing its ability to address climate change under the Clean Air Act.